 J.P.
 Morgan Chase & Co.
-(JPM), RBC Capital Markets and Barclays Capital are providing the debt financing, the company said.
+(JPM:US), RBC Capital Markets and Barclays Capital are providing the debt financing, the company said.
 Morgan Stanley is advising Quest on the deal.

 Insight first invested in Quest in 1999 and was the company’s largest institutional investor at the time of its IPO that year, according to a Quest filing at the time.
 Insight co- founder Jerry Murdock also served on Quest’s board of directors.